RASE-Challenge/challenge_baseline2026/README.md

 ```

 With the above three, you will be able to start your own modelling.
+Make sure that all your model files are encapsulated within the folder **src/models** for smoother submission.

 Thank you and enjoy your modelling!